cs186-fa12/fa12/hw3/README.md

 ### Testing

 We now run some testing queries to examine the buffer behavior.
-Make sure you run these queries on a freshly started server.

-Enter psql and run the following 6 queries in a row:
+Enter psql and run the following 6 queries one by one:

     SELECT * FROM raw_r_tuples;
     SELECT * FROM raw_r_tuples;